cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 meowbrek2 is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered</router-link> ***re***-jailbreaking utility, meaning that it uses an app in order to re-enter a jailbroken state on a device that has already been jailbroken.

-meowbrek2 supports **re**-jailbreaking A11 and earlier devices on firmware versions 15.0 to 15.7.6 that have previously been jailbroken with palera1n.
+While this tool is capable of jailbreaking A11 and earlier devices on iOS/iPadOS versions 15.0 to 15.7.6, this tool requires the use of TrollStore, which is currently not installable without a previously existing jailbreak on 15.7.2 to 15.7.6.

 ::: warning

-meowbrek2 only supports devices that have been jailbroken with *rootless* palera1n, if you are currently using *rootful* palera1n, you need to first <router-link to="/removing-palera1n">Remove rootful palera1n</router-link> before proceeding.
+if you are currently using *rootful* palera1n, you need to first <router-link to="/removing-palera1n">Remove rootful palera1n</router-link> before proceeding.

+If you are using *rootless* palera1n, this is not an issue, and you can continue with these steps.

 :::

 ## Installing palera1n

-In order to use meowbrek2, you'll need to first jailbreak with palera1n by following <router-link to="/installing-palera1n">Installing palera1n</router-link>.
+In order to install TrollStore and then use meowbrek2, you'll need to first jailbreak with palera1n by following <router-link to="/installing-palera1n">Installing palera1n</router-link>.
 You can return to this page once you have finished installing palera1n.

 ::: tip